JasonPollman/ProtoLib/ReadMe.md

 ### Strings

 #### toJSValue
-**Converts 'true', 'false', 'null', 'undefined' to it's JS equivalent and parses numeric values as a number** The string will be trimmed.
+**Converts 'true', 'false', 'null', and 'undefined' to it's JS equivalent and parses numeric values as a number.**
+The string will be trimmed.
 If the string value is numeric, a number will be returned.
 If the trimmed string is non-numeric or doesn't evaluate to *true*, *false*, *null*, or *undefined* the original (untrimmed) string will be returned.

 | Context  | Signature        |